Skip to Content

 What Gemstones Can Be Found in Maryland?

 Maryland isn’t mainly known for its gemstones; however, there are a couple of gemstone specimens you can find here if you know where to look.
-They include emerald, garnet, tourmaline, aquamarine, serpentine, jasper, pyrite, opal, amethyst, williamsite, verd antique, apatite, or zircon, among others.
+They include emerald, garnet, tourmaline, aquamarine, serpentine, jasper, pyrite, opal, amethyst, williamsite, verd antique, apatite, and zircon.

 GemstoneLocation